 There is much to learn about our neighborhood.
 I have figured out who burns real wood and who warms the hearth with gas logs on cold days.
 I know who gets up early to mow their grass on Saturday mornings, and who has fresh fertilizer waiting to be spread.
 Who rakes their leaves and who leaves them for the next strong wind.
 And who puts their garbage can out the day before, and who recycles.
 I know who grills on propane and who uses charcoal or mesquite or live oak to cook their weekend supper.
 And the hoarder in me has fought the temptation to poke through the boxes of stuff at the curb when a trendy upscale neighbor moved to Dallas.

 Along the way, I got some trendy new Reebok ZigTech shoes.
-My friend, Bob Pankey, is a gait expert and he told me to get my walking shoes a size larger than my normal shoes.
+My friend, Dr. Bob Pankey, is a “gait” expert (yes, that’s a thing) and he told me to get my walking shoes a size larger than my normal shoes.
 No kidding.
-But I did.
+But I set my vanity aside and did as he instructed.
 They looked sort of like clown shoes at first.
 But he was right, and they are perfect.
 No shin aches or blisters or knee pain.
-I learned to tie them like a marathon runner so the heel is tight and doesn’t slip.
+He showed me how to tie them like a marathon runner so the heel is tight and doesn’t slip.

 And so it goes.
 125 miles.
 Next goal, 200 miles by summer.
 Along the way, I have shed a few pounds, but more importantly, I have gained some personal space and quality time that I didn’t even know was missing.

 Try it.
 And if you have a smart phone, get one of those apps that tracks your distance.
 I like the accountability – and how the steps add up to miles.

 Take a walk.
 To the mailbox or the street corner or around the block.
 Make some quality time for yourself.
 When was the last time you did that?